binghuiwang/CertifyGNN/README.md

 # CertifyGNN
-Source code of "Certified Robustness of Graph Neural Networks against Adversarial Structural Perturbation""
+Source code of "Certified Robustness of Graph Neural Networks against Adversarial Structural Perturbation", accepted by ACM SIGKDD'21

 1. There are two different ways to train the GNN model:
 I) Train on the raw clean graph (train_edge);